sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 {{< /language-toggle >}}

 {{% notice protip %}}
-**PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data).
+**PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
 {{% /notice %}}

 ## Assign the InfluxDB handler to the Sensu StatsD listener

-To assign your `influx-db` handler to the [Sensu StatsD listener][3] at agent startup and pass all StatsD metrics into InfluxDB:
+To assign your `influxdb-handler` resource to the [Sensu StatsD listener][3] at agent startup and pass all StatsD metrics into InfluxDB:

 {{< code shell >}}
-sensu-agent start --statsd-event-handlers influx-db
+sensu-agent start --statsd-event-handlers influxdb-handler
 {{< /code >}}

 ## Validate the InfluxDB handler